mlflow/mlflow/docs/source/gateway/index.rst

 --------------------------------------------------

 After you created AI Gateway routes, you can set rate limits on AI Gateway routes for cost control, ensuring production availability and fair sharing.
-For example:
+For example, we can set a per user limit of 5 calls per minute on the "completions" route we created:

 .. code-block:: python